Tonk State

-Tonk was a Princely State of India at the time of the British Raj.
+Tonk was a princely state in India under the supervision of the Rajputana Agency of the British Raj.
+It was located primarily in the present-day Indian state of Rajasthan with small portions in Madhya Pradesh.
 The town of Tonk, which was the capital of the state, had a population of 273,201 in 1901.
-The town was surrounded by a wall and boasted a mud fort.
-It had a high school, the Walter hospital for women, under a matron, and a separate hospital for men.
-It has a bridge on river Banas.
+As a salute state, its ruler, styled the Nawab of Tonk, was granted a 17-gun salute.
+The state came to an end after the partition of India when the Nawab of Tonk acceded to India.
+At that time, it was the only princely state of Rajputana with a Muslim ruling dynasty.

-Amir Khan was originally enlisted by the Holkar dynasty in 1806.
+Its first ruler, Muhammad Amir Khan was originally granted the state by the Holkar dynasty in 1806.
 Tonk and the surrounding regions were captured from Jaipur State and rewarded to Amir Khan for his services.
-In 1817 the British acknowledged Amir Khan as the ruler of Tonk on the condition that he disbanded his army.
-The army of Amir Khan consisted of 52 battalions of infantry, 15,000 Pashtun cavalry and 150 artillery.
-Amir Khan surrendered on the condition that the British enlist his men and buy his artillery.
-Rampura and Aligarh were presented as gift by the British to Amir Khan for his cooperation.
-It was the only princely state of Rajasthan with a Muslim ruling dynasty.
+In 1817, after the Third Anglo-Maratha War, Amir Khan submitted to the British East India Company; the British acknowledged Amir Khan as the hereditary ruler of Tonk on the condition that he disbanded his army, which consisted of 52 battalions of infantry, 15,000 Pashtun cavalry and 150 artillery.
+He surrendered on the condition that the British enlist his men and buy his artillery.
+Rampura and Aligarh were presented as gift by the British to Amir Khan for his co-operation.

 Geography

 The state was formed of several enclaves located in an area covered by the alluvium of the Bands, and from this, a few rocky hills composed of schists of the Aravalli Range protrude, together with scattered outliers of the Alwar quartzites.
-Nimbahera is for the most part covered by shales, limestone, and sandstone belonging to the Lower Vindhyan group, while the Central India districts lie in the Deccan trap area, and present all the features common to that formation.
+Nimbahera is for the most part covered by shales, limestone and sandstone belonging to the Lower Vindhyan group, while the Central India districts lie in the Deccan trap area, and present all the features common to that formation.

-Besides the usual small game, antelope or ravine deer, and nilgai (Boselaphus tragocamelus) used to be common in the plains, and leopards, sambar deer (Cervus unicolor), and wild hog were found in many of the hills.
-Formerly an occasional tiger was met in the south-east of Aligarh, the north-east- of Nimbahera, and parts of Pirawa and Sironj.
+Besides the usual small game, antelope or ravine deer, and nilgai (Boselaphus tragocamelus) used to be common in the plains, and leopards, sambar deer (Cervus unicolor) and wild hog were found in many of the hills.
+Formerly, an occasional tiger was met in the south-east of Aligarh, the north-east of Nimbahera and parts of Pirawa and Sironj.